AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

 ### Adding Items

+???+ note
+    A gacha item is different from [item system](items_setup.md) items - it can only be interacted with through gacha commands and gotten through `/gacha roll/draw/pull`.

 A gacha system isn't a gacha system without items!
 To add items, you can use the `/gacha-manage add-item` command.
 This will pop out a little button that can be used _at any time to add gacha items._

 <figure markdown>